Garifuna language: Distribution

 Garifuna is spoken in Central America, especially in Honduras (146,000 speakers), but also in Guatemala (20,000 speakers), Belize (14,100 speakers), Nicaragua (2,600 speakers), and the US, particularly in New York City, where it is spoken in Queens, Brooklyn and the Bronx, and in Houston, which has had a community of Central Americans since the 1980s.
 The first feature film in the Garifuna language, Garifuna in Peril, was released in 2012.

 Sociolinguistic history

-The Garinagu (singular: Garifuna) are a people of mixed West/Central African, Arawak and Island Carib ancestry.
-Although they were former captives forcibly removed from their homelands, they were never formally documented as enslaved.
-Two main theories explain their arrival in the Caribbean: they were either survivors of shipwrecks, or they seized control of the vessel that transported them.
+The Garinagu (singular Garifuna) are a mix of West/Central African, Arawak, and Kalinago ancestry.
+Though they were captives removed from their homelands, these people were never documented as slaves.
+The two prevailing theories are that they were the survivors of two recorded shipwrecks or they somehow took over the ship on which they came.
+The more Western and Central African-looking people were deported by the British from Saint Vincent to islands in the Bay of Honduras in 1796.